hardik-codes/joomla-cms/templates/newtemplate/setup.md

    replace the ```[path-to-joomla]``` with the path of your joomla repo in the following line ```$JsonFile = file_get_contents("/[path-to-joomla]
 	 /templates/newtemplate/ice-flavours.json");```

-4. You are all set now !!
+4. You are all set to go now !!